cerndb/storage-api/README.md

 ## Aim of the project

-IT DB Storage team is facing the need to work with different storage providers in order to deliver different storage solutions that should adapt to the different projects needs.
+IT DB Storage team is facing the need to work with different storage providers in order to deliver different storage solutions that should adapt to different projects needs.
 So far, a library and a set of scripts has been developed to interact mainly with NetApp storage.
 The actual solution presents a RESTful API developed using Flask and Python3.
 Using the power of Python and its natural Object Oriented approach, storage api pretends to cover all possible use cases e.g. NetApp, Ceph,.. and different scenarios: operations and provisioning.

 ## Components